jurahel/nd00333-capstone/starter_file/README.md

 * [References](#references)

 ## Overview
-The used dataset originally has been taken from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the project is to predict if a patient has diabetes or not by evaluating certain diagnostic measurements.
-In this project, we have created two models: one using AutoML and one using hyperparameters tuned using HyperDrive model with LogisticRegression classifier.
-Then, we compared the performance of both the models and deploy the best performing model and consume it.
+The dataset utilized in this project was sourced from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The goal is to forecast whether a patient has diabetes based on specific diagnostic measurements.
+Two models were developed for this project: one using AutoML and another employing hyperparameters tuned through the HyperDrive model with a LogisticRegression classifier.
+Subsequently, we assessed the performance of both models, deploying the one with the superior performance and integrating it for consumption.

 ![](Screenshots/steps.png)
 ###### Source: (https://medium.com/microsoftazure/9-advanced-tips-for-production-machine-learning-6bbdebf49a6f)

-The AutoML experiment has a 78.39% accuracy while the HyperDrive experiment gave a 74.4%.
-The AutoML model exceeded the HyperDrive performance by 3.99%, Hence was registered as the best model and deployed as a web service.
+The AutoML experiment has a 78% accuracy while the HyperDrive experiment gave a 77%.
+Hence the AutoML model was registered as the best model and deployed as a web service.

 ## Project Set Up and Installation

-To run the project, follow the steps below:
+### AutoML Experiment in 'automl.ipynb' Notebook:

-- Upload notebooks to the AzureML workspace.
+1. **Upload Notebooks:** Begin by uploading the necessary notebooks to the AzureML workspace.

-- Create a new compute instance to run the notebook script, STANDARD_DS2_V12 was selected.
+2. **Compute Instance:** Create a new compute instance

-- Create a cpu compute cluster of type STANDARD_DS12_V2 with 4 max nodes, and low priority status to train the model.
+3. **Compute Cluster:** Set up a CPU compute cluster for model training.

-- Registered Kaggle dataset to the workspace under the name "diabetes_data_set", and retrieved it later in the ML experiment.
+4. **Dataset Registration:** Register the Kaggle dataset as "diabetes_data_set" in the workspace and retrieve it later in the ML experiment.

-- Run the AutoML experiment through 'automl.ipynb' notebook as follow:
+5. **Experiment Execution:**
-  - Load the ws, dataset, compute cluster.
+   - Load the workspace, dataset, and compute cluster.
-  - Create a new experiment named 'automl-exp'.
+   - Create a new experiment named 'automl-exp.'
-  - Add the AutoML settings and configuration information, then submit the experiment to train the model.
+   - Configure AutoML settings and information.
+   - Submit the experiment to train the model.
-  - Use the RunDetails widget to show experiment details such as the runs accuracy rate.
+   - Utilize the RunDetails widget to display experiment details, including accuracy rates of the runs.
-  - Retrive the best model and registerd it in the workspace.
+   - Retrieve and register the best model in the workspace.
    - Deploy the best model as a web service using Inference & deployment configuration settings.
-  - Test the endpoint by sending json payload and receive a response.
+   - Test the endpoint by sending a JSON payload and receiving a response.
-  - Enable the application insights and service logs.
+   - Enable application insights and service logs.

-- Run the HyperDrive experiment through 'hyperparameter_tuning.ipynb' notebook as follow:
+### HyperDrive Experiment in 'hyperparameter_tuning.ipynb' Notebook:

-  - Load the ws, dataset, compute cluster.
+1. **Load Dependencies:** Load the necessary components, including the workspace, dataset, and compute cluster.

+2. **Experiment Setup:**
-  - Create a new experiment named 'hyperdrive_exp'.
+   - Create a new experiment named 'hyperdrive_exp.'
-  - Define early termination policy, Random Parameter Sampling  hyperparmenter and config settings.
+   - Define an early termination policy.
+   - Utilize Random Parameter Sampling for hyperparameter tuning.
+   - Configure experiment settings.

-  - Create 'train.py' script to be used in training the model, then submit the experiment.
+3. **Training Script:** Develop the 'train.py' script for training the model.

+4. **Experiment Execution:**
+   - Submit the HyperDrive experiment.
-  - Use the RunDetails widget to show experiment details such as the runs accuracy rate.
+   - Use the RunDetails widget to visualize experiment details, such as accuracy rates of the runs.

 ## Dataset